rackerlabs/support-how-to/content/how-to/cloud-dns/rackspace-cloud-dns-api-example/index.md

     (... more ...)
     X-Auth-Token: eaaafd18-0fed-4b3a-81b4-663c99ec1cbb

-Once authenticated, you can send requests to an available API endpoint.
+After authentication, you can send requests to an available API endpoint.
-Our DNS service is a regionalized service and DNS is therefore responsible for appropriate replication., caching, and overall maintenance of DNS data across regional boundaries to other DNS servers.
+Our DNS service is regionalized, and DNS is therefore responsible for appropriate replication, caching, and overall DNS data maintenance across regional boundaries to other DNS servers.
 We have endpoints available in the US and the UK.

 -   US `https://dns.api.rackspacecloud.com/v1.0/1234`
 -   UK `https://ion.dns.api.rackspacecloud.com/v1.0/1234`

-### List Domain Details
+### List domain details

-Next, let's take a look at a simple call to the API.
-For this example, we show a List Domain details request.
-In this request, we call the US endpoint at `dns.api.rackspacecloud.com`, and request the domains for account number 1234, and the domain ID 2725511.
+Next, consider this simple call to the API.
+This example shows a **List domain details** request.
+The request calls the US endpoint at **dns.api.rackspacecloud.com** and requests the domains for account number **1234** and the domain ID **2725511**.

     curl -X GET -H "X-Auth-Token:eaaafd18-0fed-4b3a-81b4-663c99ec1cbb" -H "Accept:application/xml" https://dns.api.rackspacecloud.com/v1.0/1234/domains/2725511

-Following is an example response from the List Domains API call.
-Here we are showing the XML response, but the DNS API supports both the JSON and XML data serialization formats.
-The response format is specified in requests by either using the Accept Header or adding a .xml or .json extension to the request URI.
-If no response format is specified, JSON is used by default.
-If conflicting formats are specified using both an Accept Header and a query extension, the query extension takes precedence.
+Following is an example XML response from the **List domains** API call, but the DNS API supports both the JSON and XML data serialization formats.
+The response format is specified in requests by either using the **Accept Header** or adding a **.xml** or **.json** extension to the request URI.
+If you specify no response format, the system uses JSON by default.
+If conflicting formats are specified by using both an **Accept Header** and a query extension, the query extension takes precedence.

     <?xml version="1.0" encoding="UTF-8" standalone="yes"?>